lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

-In order to acquire a image we need to call the function `vkAcquireNextImageKHR`.
+In order to acquire an image we need to call the function `vkAcquireNextImageKHR`.
 The parameters for this function are:
 - `device`: The handle to the Vulkan logical device.
 - `swapchain`: The handle to the Vulkan swap chain.
 - `timeout`: It specifies the maximum time to get blocked in this call (in nanoseconds).
 If the value is greater than `0` and we are not able to get an image in that time, we will get a `VK_TIMEOUT` error.
 In our case, we just want to block indefinitely.